plotly/plotly.github.io/_posts/2015-04-20-boxplot-description.md

 ---
 layout: new_layout
-title: BoxPlots
+title: Intro to BoxPlots
 subtitle: What is a BoxPlot?
 permalink: /boxplot
 ---
 <script src="//code.jquery.com/jquery-1.11.2.min.js"></script>
 <script src="//code.jquery.com/jquery-migrate-1.2.1.min.js"></script>

-##Intro to Boxplots
-###What is a Boxplot?
 ####The Box

 Boxplots are used to better understand how values are spaced out in different sets of data.
 To understand the method behind constructing a boxplot, imagine a set of values that are spaced out along a number line.
 First, draw a line at the  **median** of the data set &mdash; the value in the set which divides it evenly in half, with an equal number of points smaller and larger.
 If there are an even number of points in the dataset (as in the example below), the median is halfway between the two central points.

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig1.gif" id = 'boxplotfig1' width = "600" height = "159.3" />

 Next, divide each half of the dataset in half again, dividing it into four even sets of points.
 These four sections are called  **quartiles**.
-The leftmost line marks  **Q1**, the first quartile, while the rightmost line marks  **Q3 ** or the third quartile (the median can also be called Q2).
+The leftmost line marks  **Q1**, the first quartile, while the rightmost line marks  **Q3** or the third quartile (the median can also be called Q2).

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig2.jpg" id = "boxplotfig2" width = "600" height = "159.3" />